maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 ### centralized cloud CPE
 + Physical CPE devices are not required at the customer's office.
 + **Feedback : The centralized deployment offers a fast migration route, because you can replace a traditional CPE at a customer’s site with a simple Layer 3 network interface device (NID) to enable access to the network provider’s cloud.
 This deployment is the recommended model for sites that can accommodate network services—particularly security services—in the cloud.**
++ VNFs are stored on CPEs at the customer branch offices.
++ **Feedback : The distributed deployment supports private hosting of VNFs on an NFX250 at a customer’s site, and offers software defined wide area networking (SD-WAN) capabilities.**